 It could be because of a variety of reasons like Polycystic Ovary Syndrome (PCOD), thyroid or prolactin disorder and early onset of menopause which requires a targeted approach and right medical guidance.

 5. Long term use of contraception affects a women’s fertility

 “Many women shy away from use of long-term contraceptives like IUDs or even oral pills as they believe that it’ll affect their fertility even after removing or discontinuing their usage,” Dr Priti shares “but the truth is that the return to fertility after use of contraceptives under proper medical guidance is nearly 100%.”

 She further stresses that it is misuse of contraceptives, lack of regular check ups with gynecologists or ignoring certain symptoms like abnormal vaginal discharge that could lead to infertility issues.

 Dr Priti concludes, “Infertility is a health disorder and should be considered as such by people.
 It requires guidance, care and treatment.
 Instead of delaying the treatments because of embarrassment, shame or family beliefs – it’s time to seek the right guidance and treatment that can help you.”

 Learn more about Fertility Services at Sitaram Bhartia

 Do you still have questions regarding your condition?
-Come in for a complimentary consultation with Dr. Priti!
-Please call on +91 9871001458 to schedule a free consultation.
+Come in for an in-person consultation with Dr. Priti at our hospital in South Delhi!
+Please call on +91 9871001458 to schedule a consultation.

 This article has been written with inputs from Dr. Priti Arora Dhamija, who has over 16 years of experience as a fertility specialist and obstetrician-gynecologist.
 She has received training from the Indian Fertility Society in Assisted Reproductive Technologies and fertility enhancing laparoscopy.